toitlang/jaguar/README.md

   (or as an [archive](https://github.com/toitlang/jaguar/releases/latest/download/jag_macos.zip))
 - [Download Jaguar for Linux](https://github.com/toitlang/jaguar/releases/latest/download/jag_linux)

-If you download the archive, you should unpack it and put the embedded binary somewhere on your `PATH`.
+If you download the archive, you should unpack it and put the embedded `jag` or `jag.exe` binary somewhere on your `PATH`.
+The same applies when you extract the `jag` binary from the macOS `.dmg` file.

 **Note for Linux users**: Once you've downloaded the binary, you will want to make sure it is renamed to `jag`, made executable through `chmod u+x jag`, and put somewhere on your `PATH`.